Indigo Milk Cap Facts

 Indigo Milk Cap Distribution, Habitat, and Ecology

-Much like many of its relatives, the intriguing Indigo Milk Cap evolved a mutualistic relationship with certain species of plants.
+Much like many of its numerous relatives, the intriguing Indigo Milk Cap evolved a highly mutualistic relationship with certain species of plants.
 These include pine and oak, thus explaining its preference for forests containing a high ratio of such species.
 It mainly thrives on the roots.

-There, the mushroom extracts fixed carbon from its host tree.
-In exchange, however, the tree itself benefits.
+There, the intriguing mushroom extracts fixed carbon from its host tree.
+In exchange, however, the tree itself also benefits.
 That’s due to the quantities of various amino acids and minerals the fungus removes from the surrounding soil.
 These it feeds to the host, ensuring mutual survival.

 Species Sharing Its Range